PaperMC/docs/docs/velocity/admin/getting-started/README.md

 Velocity is a highly configurable proxy.
 While most users will not need to change everything in the config, there are tons of options covered
-[on the configuration wiki page](../reference/configuration.md) along with an explanation on how each option works.
+[on the configuration reference page](../reference/configuration.md) along with an explanation on how each option works.
 However, in this section we will do the bare minimum to get the proxy up and running.

 Open the `velocity.toml` file in a text editor and search for the `[servers]` section.
 This section